 A disease outbreak of brucellosis potentially affecting reproduction and adult survival.

 With adult survival in mind, Sattler further explains, “none of our current data streams point to non-human predators as a significant challenge for Mulchatna adults, and across all of this it suggests that we need to review the unit 17 IM program.”
-Given this information from ADFG research, instead of hastily approving an additional IM program for bears without so much as a feasibility plan, the public should have been engaged to determine if IM for either wolves or bears should be continued/expanded.
+Given this information from ADFG research, the public should have been engaged to determine if IM for either wolves or bears should be continued/expanded.
 Measures not provided include:

 IM Feasibility Plan

-A BOG proposal to create an MCH bear predator control program
+A BOG proposal to create a MCH bear predator control program

-ADFG analysis and recommendation (A&R) for an MCH bear predator control program
+ADFG analysis and recommendation (A&R) for a MCH bear predator control program

 Habitat quality and range assessment

 Section IV of the Operational Plan lays out a decision framework for when to implement or suspend a treatment for IM.
-However, as written, it only lists metrics for consideration for the wolf IM program.
-It states actions such as, “the decision-making framework to suspend or terminate wolf predation control will be based on achieving both predator and prey population and harvest objectives as follows” then lists various metrics to be considered or met.
+However, as written, it lists metrics for consideration only for the wolf IM program.
+It states:, “the decision-making framework to suspend or terminate wolf predation control will be based on achieving both predator and prey population and harvest objectives as follows” and then lists various metrics to be considered or met.
 These parameters include vague and unscientific language, and should at the very least have more detailed conditions as outlined when regarding wolves.
 The plan states that decisions should be made when “fall calf-to-cow ratios show no appreciable increase” or when “the harvest of wolves is not sufficient to make progress towards the population objectives”.
-Ambiguous and unquantified terms such as “no appreciable increase” and “not sufficient to make progress toward” mean nothing statistically and are therefore worthless in a technical document upon which management actions are supposedly based.
+Ambiguous and unquantified terms such as “no appreciable increase” and “not sufficient to make progress toward” are insufficiently quantitative for a technical document upon which management actions are supposedly based.

 It is our view that the de facto policy of IM should not be to continue predator removal, rather, predator removal should be opted into each year based on public and departmental support based on defensible scientific evidence.